renderedtext/test-boosters-tests/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](LICENSE).
+This is available as open source under the terms of the [MIT License](LICENSE).